Buyer’s Guide: The Best Impact Drivers

 With 930 inch-pounds of torque, the Bosch 12-Volt Max EC Brushless Impact Driver Kit is perfect for workshop projects and around-the-house DIY tasks.
 It weighs merely 2.1 pounds but lives up to its reputation as a workhorse.
 Standout features are its fuel gauge (you can see remaining battery life) and the tool’s ability to reach into tight spots to insert or remove screws.
 The Bosch comes equipped with two rechargeable batteries, a charger, two screwdriver bits, and a carrying case.

-When you need enough power to build a house, the DEWALT 20V MAX XR Impact Driver Kit is up for it.
-It features LED lighting and three separates speeds, including a precision speed, which dampers its powerful motor when you need a lighter touch.
+When you need enough power to build a house, the DEWALT 20V MAX Impact Driver Kit is up for it.
 This impact driver isn’t for small workshop projects; it’s designed for residential construction and remodeling.
-Weighing in at seven pounds and featuring 2,000 inch-pounds of torque, it’s the heaviest and most powerful impact driver in our list, and it’s top pick for sheer power.
-Included are a carrying case, a charger, and two rechargeable batteries.
+Weighing in at just under three pounds and featuring 1,400 inch-pounds of torque, the DEWALT is our top pick for sheer power.
+Included are a carrying case, a charger, and a rechargeable battery.

 The Milwaukee Electric Tools MLW2553-20 M12 Fuel 1/4″ Hex Impact Driver is a fine 12-volt driver.
 With a soft rubber grip, and weighing in at only 1.8 pounds, it’s a lightweight and comfortable-to-hold tool.
 With a maximum torque of 1,300 inch-pounds, this model is well-suited for DIY construction and remodeling projects.
 Note that if you already own a 12-volt drill from Milwaukee Electric Tools, you can share the battery for the impact driver, but if not, you’ll need to purchase a separate battery.